Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzResourceGroup.md

 ### Example 2: Remove a resource group without confirmation
 ```
-PS C:\>Get-AzureRmResourceGroup -Name "ContosoRG01" | Remove-AzureRmResourceGroup -Verbose -Force
+PS C:\>Get-AzResourceGroup -Name "ContosoRG01" | Remove-AzResourceGroup -Verbose -Force
 ```

-This command uses the Get-AzureRmResourceGroup cmdlet to get the resource group ContosoRG01, and then passes it to **Remove-AzureRmResourceGroup** by using the pipeline operator.
+This command uses the Get-AzResourceGroup cmdlet to get the resource group ContosoRG01, and then passes it to **Remove-AzResourceGroup** by using the pipeline operator.
 The *Verbose* common parameter gets status information about the operation, and the *Force* parameter suppresses the confirmation prompt.

 ### Example 3: Remove all resource groups
 ```
-PS C:\>Get-AzureRmResourceGroup | Remove-AzureRmResourceGroup
+PS C:\>Get-AzResourceGroup | Remove-AzResourceGroup
 ```

-This command uses the **Get-AzureRmResourceGroup** cmdlet to get all resource groups, and then passes them to **Remove-AzureRmResourceGroup** by using the pipeline operator.
+This command uses the **Get-AzResourceGroup** cmdlet to get all resource groups, and then passes them to **Remove-AzResourceGroup** by using the pipeline operator.

 ## PARAMETERS